Reading Time: 4 minutes

 What You Can Do Today to Drive Safer

-If you regularly drive through busy zones like Quinpool Road, consider taking our Defensive Driving Course.
+That is why we recommend taking our Defensive Driving Course.
 This course is:

 • Approved for demerit point reduction